-4.8 Sod damage in the right-of-way during snow removal will be the responsibility of the City.
+4.9 Sod damage in the right-of-way during snow removal will be the responsibility of the City.
 Damage to sprinkler irrigation systems is not included and will not be repair, replaced, or reimbursed by the City.
-The adjacent property must notify the Public Works Department of a damaged area prior to April 15 by contacting the Public Works Department at 763-785-6165.
-The Public Works Department with then perform an inspection to verify the damaged area after which a claim for the damage.
+The adjacent property must notify the

+Public Works Department of a damaged area prior to April 15 by contacting the Public Works Department at 763-785-6165.
+The Public Works Department will then perform an inspection to verify the damaged area after which a claim for the damage can be made.
+The Public Works Department will repair the area with black dirt and seed.
 The City will not replace the damaged area with sod.

-The property owner has an option for either sod damage reimbursement payment on a square foot basis or repair performed by the Public Works Department with black dirt and seed.
-The City of Blaine will not be responsible for watering of either option.
+The property owner has an option for sod damage reimbursement payment on a square foot basis if they prefer to repair it on their own.
+The property owner must notify the Public Works Department, as described above, prior to repairing to allow for inspection to verify the damage.
 The property owner requesting damage reimbursement for the area to be repaired with sod, the property owner will be reimbursed at a rate of \$.30 per square foot of the damaged area within the right-of-way.
 In addition to square footage reimbursement, an additional administrative / replacement fee of \$5.00 will be allocated to the property owners incurring 50 square feet of damage or less, and a fee of \$10.00 will be allocated to those property owners incurring in excess of 50 square feet of damage.
 This administrative fee is designed to cover expenses involved in obtaining necessary materials to repair the damage.
 Payment shall be made by a check forwarded from the City Finance Department to the affected property owner.